darius-daniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword - A script that displays the number of lines that contain the pattern *bin* in the file */etc/passwd*

 16-whatsnext - A script that display the lines containing the pattern, *root*, and 3 lines after them in the file /etc/passwd.

+17-hidethisword - A script that displays all lines in the file, */etc/passwd*, that does not contain the pattern, *bin*.